TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Evaluative Study

 \subsection{Location and Apparatus}

-Experiments took place in 3 different locations accessible to the participants.
-All locations were dedicated private spaces with a table (see Figure \ref{fig:TADA-study}).
-TADA ran on a 10.6" Lenovo Tab M10 Plus tablet with Android 12 that we augmented with a thin 3D-printed bezel to prevent participants from inadvertently sliding their fingers out of the tablet.
-We used a 3D-printed tactile overlay of a simple diagram (a few nodes and links) to speed up training.
-We captured the hands of the participant from above with a video camera mounted on a tripod.
+Experiments took place in 3 different locations, all dedicated private spaces with a table.
+TADA ran on a 10.6" Lenovo Tab M10 Plus tablet with Android 12 that we augmented with a thin 3D-printed bezel to prevent participants from inadvertently sliding their fingers off its edge.
+We used a 3D-printed tactile overlay of a simple diagram to speed up training.
+We captured the hands of the participant from above with a tripod-mounted video camera.